-W. Redzioch: You worked closely with the Founder of Opus Dei for many years.
+You worked closely with the founder of Opus Dei for many years.
 What are your recollections of St. Josemaría?

-Bishop Javier Echevarría: Of course I have very many recollections, but what most struck me about St Josemaría was his joy, his faithfulness to the Church and his love for people.
-Whenever I have to do something, I consider what St Josemaría would do in a given situation.
-He was able to create out of nothing this marvellous reality within the Church, extended throughout the world, which is Opus Dei today - not only the lay persons and priests who belong to the Prelature, but also the millions of persons who cooperate with it.
-Of course, the Prelature wouldn't exist without the action of God's grace, but neither would it be possible without the response of one person - St Josemaría - to God's call.
+Of course I have very many recollections, but what most struck me about Saint Josemaría was his joy, his faithfulness to the Church and his love for people.
+Whenever I act, I consider what St. Josemaría would do in a given situation.
+He was able to create out of nothing this marvelous reality within the Church, extended throughout the world, which is Opus Dei today-not only the lay persons and priests who belong to the Prelature, but also the millions of persons who cooperate with it.
+Of course, the Prelature wouldn't exist without the action of God's grace, but neither would it be possible without the response of one person-St. Josemaría-to God's call.

-W. Redzioch: St Josemaría collected his spiritual maxims in a book entitled The Way, which is a true spiritual guide for members of Opus Dei.
+St. Josemaría collected his spiritual maxims in a book entitled The Way, which is a true spiritual guide for members of Opus Dei.
 How can one describe your spirituality?

-Bishop Javier Echevarría: One important aspect of daily life, which I mentioned a moment ago, is undoubtedly one's work.
+One important aspect of daily life, which I mentioned a moment ago, is undoubtedly one's work.
 Besides encouraging regular prayer and a profound sacramental life, the message of Opus Dei focuses on work, which, if done conscientiously and seen as an offering to God and a service to one's neighbour, can become a means of sanctification and an encounter with Christ.
-In the book which you mentioned, St Josemaría writes: "For a modern apostle, an hour of study is an hour of prayer."
+In the book which you mentioned, St. Josemaría writes: "For a modern apostle, an hour of study is an hour of prayer."
 Another aspect of the spirituality of Opus Dei is the awareness of the divine filiation of every Christian.
 God is a Father, our Father, and this fact, if we fully understand it, changes everything radically; it allows us to face all the challenges of daily life in a positive way.
-I should also mention freedom, which in St Josemaría's message plays a central role and is presented as a stimulus to a Christian commitment at the same time as it is inseparable from personal responsibility.
+I should also mention freedom, which in St. Josemaría's message occupies an important place and is presented as a stimulus to a Christian commitment at the same time as it is inseparable from personal responsibility.

-W. Redzioch: What were the relationships between Popes John XXII, Paul VI, John Paul II and Opus Dei?
+What were the relationships between Popes John XXII, Paul VI, John Paul II and Opus Dei?